Planck 2015 results. XIII. Cosmological parameters: Extensions to the base CDM model

 \subsection{Dark energy}

 The physical explanation for the observed accelerated expansion of the Universe is currently not known.
-In standard \LCDM\ the acceleration is provided by a cosmological constant satisfying an equation of state $w\equiv p_{\rm DE}/\rho_{\rm DE} = -1$.
-However, there are many possible alternatives, typically described either in terms of extra degrees of freedom associated with scalar fields or modifications of general relativity on cosmological scales \citep[for reviews see e.g.,][]{Copeland:2006,Tsujikawa:2010}.
-A detailed study of these models and the constraints imposed by \Planck\ and other data is presented in a separate paper, \cite{planck2014-a16}.
+In standard \LCDM\ the acceleration is provided by a cosmological constant, i.e., an additional fluid satisfying an equation of state $w\equiv p_{\rm DE}/\rho_{\rm DE} = -1$.
+However, there are many possible alternatives, typically described either in terms of extra degrees of freedom associated with scalar fields or modifications of general relativity on cosmological scales \citep[for reviews see, e.g.,][]{Copeland:2006,Tsujikawa:2010}.
+A detailed study of these models and the constraints imposed by \Planck\ and other data are presented in a separate paper, \cite{planck2014-a16}.

 Here we will limit ourselves to the most basic extensions of \LCDM, which can be phenomenologically described in terms of the equation of state parameter $w$ alone.
 Specifically we will use the \CAMB\ implementation of the ``parameterized post-Friedmann'' (PPF) framework of \cite{Hu:2007pj} and \cite{Fang:2008sn} to test whether there is any evidence that $w$ varies with time.
 This framework aims to recover the behaviour of canonical (i.e., those with a standard kinetic term) scalar field cosmologies minimally coupled to gravity when $w\ge -1$, and accurately approximates them for values $w\approx -1$.
-In these models the speed of sound is equal to the speed of light so that the clustering of the dark energy inside the horizon is strongly suppressed.
-The advantage of using the PPF formalism is that it is possible to study the ``phantom domain'', $w < -1$, including transitions across the ``phantom barrier'', $w=-1$, which is not possible for canonical scalar fields.
+In these models the speed of sound is equal to the speed of light, so that the clustering of the dark energy inside the horizon is strongly suppressed.
+The advantage of using the PPF formalism is that it is possible to study the phantom domain, $w < -1$, including transitions across the ``phantom barrier,'' $w=-1$, which is not possible for canonical scalar fields.

-The CMB temperature data alone does not strongly constrain $w$, because of a strong geometrical degeneracy even for spatially-flat models.
+The CMB temperature data alone do not tightly constrain $w$, because of a strong geometrical degeneracy, even for spatially-flat models.
 From \Planck\ we find